there are many orders that a court may issue about family law

 Parents who are in dispute over child custody or arrangements may go to court for the issuance of parenting orders.
 The parenting orders may outline the living arrangements for the children.
-The court will also specify whether the custody is sole or shared.
-If it is sole custody to who is the full-time care of the children awarded?
+The judge will also specify whether the custody is sole or shared.
+If it is sole custody of who is the full-time care of the children awarded?
 Is it to the father or the mother?
 It is interesting to note that the care of a child may be awarded to a person other than the mother or the father.

 Usually, if there is family violence or child abuse involved the court will issue an exclusive occupancy order in favour of one party who is responsible for the care of the children.
-However, such an order will not affect the right of a party to division of assets in a property settlement case.
+However, such an order will not affect the right of a party to the division of assets in a property settlement case.
 The court may issue an order disposing of the house and dividing the profits between the parties.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.